What Occurs in Mediation

 - A mediator should not communicate to any non-participant information about how the parties acted in the mediation.
 A mediator may report, if required, whether parties appeared at a scheduled mediation and whether or not the parties reached a resolution.

-- A mediator who meets with any persons in a private session during mediation shall not convey directly or indirectly to any other person, any information that was obtained during that private session without the consent of the disclosing person.
+- A mediator who meets with any persons in a private session during mediation shall not convey directly or indirectly to any other person any information that was obtained during that private session without the consent of the disclosing person.

 RULE 2.4- LAWYER SERVING AS A THIRD-PARTY NEUTRAL3

 (a) A lawyer serves as a third-party neutral when the lawyer assists two or more persons who are not clients of the lawyer to reach a resolution of a dispute or other matter that has arisen between them.
-Service as a third-party neutral may include service as an arbitrator, a mediator or in such other capacity as will enable the lawyer to assist the parties to resolve the matter.
+Service as a third-party neutral may include service as an arbitrator, a mediator, or in such other capacity as will enable the lawyer to assist the parties to resolve the matter.

 (b) A lawyer serving as a third-party neutral shall inform unrepresented parties that the lawyer is not representing them.
 When the lawyer knows or reasonably should know that a party does not understand the lawyer’s role in the matter, the lawyer shall explain the difference between the lawyer’s role as a third-party neutral and a lawyer’s role as one who represents a client.

-Some jurisdictions have taken voluntary mediation prior to litigation a step further by establishing local statutes that allow courts or mandate courts to order mitigation between the parties, especially in cases involving child custody and visitation issues.7 For instance, jurisdictions in Arizona, California, Delaware, Florida, Kentucky, Maine, Nevada, North Carolina, Oregon, Utah, and Wisconsin have established mandated statutes for the courts to order mediation.8 Other jurisdictions like Louisiana give the courts authority to order mitigation, but do not mandate it.9 When the court orders the parties to participate in mitigation, they are required to do so unless there are extraordinary circumstances as provided by state statute or jurisdictional rule.10
+Some jurisdictions have taken voluntary mediation before litigation a step further by establishing local statutes that allow courts or mandate courts to order mitigation between the parties, especially in cases involving child custody and visitation issues.7 For instance, jurisdictions in Arizona, California, Delaware, Florida, Kentucky, Maine, Nevada, North Carolina, Oregon, Utah, and Wisconsin have established mandated statutes for the courts to order mediation.8 Other jurisdictions like Louisiana give the courts the authority to order mitigation but do not mandate it.9 When the court orders the parties to participate in mitigation, they are required to do so unless there are extraordinary circumstances as provided by state statute or jurisdictional rule.10

 If you are interested in mediation, Stange Law Firm, PC can help.
-We have attorneys who can represent you through mediation the mediation and help devise a strategy for your case.
+We have attorneys who can represent you through the mediation and help devise a strategy for your case.
 We also have mediators who can mediate your case.

 _____________